nuclio/nuclio/docs/setup/aks/setting-up-nuclio-with-aks-application-insights-grafana.md

 This will deploy Grafana in your cluster.

-Once all the pods are up and running, we can access the web console.
+Once all the pods are up and running, you can access the web console.
 To do that, first find the pod name of Grafana:
 ```
 kubectl get pods
 ```